-III.
-Results 14

-IV.
-Discussion 19

-Geographic Regions 19

-Biogeography of Sarraceniaceae 20

-Mendocino Isolate 21

-Recommendations 22

-Conclusions 23

-References 25

-LIST OF TABLES

-TABLE PAGE

-1. Collection Locations & Voucher Accession Numbers 8

-2. Pairwise FST Values for Collected Populations 17

-3. Private Alleles at Each Population 17

-4. Summary Heterozygosity Statistics 18

-LIST OF FIGURES

-TABLE PAGE

-1. Darlingtonia californica Leaves 3

-2. Darlingtonia californica Populations in California 4

-3. Collection Sites 9

-4. UMAP Analysis 13

-5. STRUCTURE Analysis 14

-6. Delta K Plot 15

-ABSTRACT

-GENETIC DIVERSITY WITHIN AND AMONG POPULATIONS OF DARLINGTONIA CALIFORNICA

-by

-Cody Rice

-Master of Science in Biological Sciences

-California State University, Chico

-Spring 2022

 The California pitcher plant, Darlingtonia californica Torr.
-(Sarraceniaceae), is a perennial herb endemic to northern California and southwestern Oregon.
-While D. californica is best known for its highly modified leaves and carnivorous habit, there have been no studies of genetic diversity within the species.
+(Sarraceniaceae), is a perennial herb endemic to northern California and southwestern Oregonbest known for its highly modified leaves and carnivorous habit.
 Often found in seeps and bogs, D. californica thrives in low nutrient, hydric soils in which most other plants cannot survive, thereby reducing competition.
 However, as many regions begin to warm from a changing climate, these ecosystems risk drying that could result in the significant reduction of population sizes.
-Increased population fitness via broad genetic diversity will therefore likely play an important role in adapting to these challenges.
-Leaf clippings from twenty individuals were collected from fifteen populations in the four geographic regions in which the species occurs: Siskiyou, Klamath, northern Sierra Nevada, and Mendocino.
-Populations found in the Siskiyou region possessed much higher levels of genetic diversity relative to the other regions studied.
-Genetic diversity relates to the distance from this Siskiyou region, with plants collected in the Sierra Nevada being the most homozygous.
-These data suggest the species radiated outward from the Siskiyou range, being limited by the founder effect.
-The Mendocino population was found with non-native carnivorus plants and appears to have been artificially introduced from the northern Sierra Nevada.
+There is therefore a critical need to understand the degree of genetic diversity in D. californica, since such variation is likely to play an important role in adapting to these challenges.
+To broaden our currently limited understanding of the genetic status of the species, we sampled twenty individuals from fifteen populations in the four regions in southern Oregon and Northern California.
+We found that the populations in the Siskiyou region of northern CA possessed much higher levels of genetic diversity relative to the other regions studied.
+Genetic diversity otherwise declined with distance from this region, suggesting that the species radiated outward from the Siskiyou range during a historical range expansion.
 With the risk of significant loss of habitat due to climate change and other factors, these genetic data provide valuable insight to assist in the conservation of this rare and unique species.